Jimmynixon/JNBlog/README.md

 # JNBlog
-Easy to follow methods I have learned on path to become a data analyst.
+Easy to follow methods I have learned on my path as a data analyst.